Psychotherapy

 Gaining skills in working with clients’ dreams has greatly improved my practice, and I hope that it will improve yours too.

-Farid Alsabeh, TLLP
+Farid Alsabeh, LLP

 Therapy is an opportunity to fulfill our potentials and create a more meaningful life.
 Whether that means relief from persistent anxieties, clarity on a current relationship, or improvement in a worthwhile skill, the process will be the same.